Autogenic training: Applications

-Versus other relaxation techniques
+Compared to other relaxation techniques

 The principle of passive concentration in autogenic training makes this technique different from other relaxation techniques such as progressive muscle relaxation and biofeedback, in which trainees try to control physiological functions.
 As in biofeedback, bidirectional change in physiological activity is possible.
 Autogenic training is classified as a self-hypnotic technique.
 It is different from hetero-hypnosis, where trance is induced by another individual.
 Autogenic training emphasizes a trainee's independence and gives control from therapist to the trainee.
 By this, the need for physiological feedback devices or a hypnotherapist is eliminated.